Syipmong/My-Goal---Streaks/README.md

 ### What I Learned

 - i got to learn how to setup some basic components in html and styling
+- i also learned about the use of event listeners in JavaScript.

 ### Thoughts and Reflections